Lucky-Tsuma/BE-Summary/README.md

 -   **docker start <container_id>:** starts a docker container
 -   **docker ps -a:** shows all containers.
 Those that are running and those that are not
 -   **docker pull:** pulls docker image from repository to local

+#### Container port vs host port

+You could for instance have multiple containers of the same application running on the same host e.g different versions of redis.
+Normally, they will listen on the same port (see when you run `docker ps`), but, take note that this is the container port.
+Your host machine has some ports available as well that you could open for some applications.
+You nned to create _binding_ between your container port and host machine's port.
+On the redis example, you could bind the different versions to different ports on the host machine.
+Use the command below for port binding:
+`docker run -p<host_port>:<container_port> <image_name>`
+In detach mode:
+`docker run -d -p<host_port>:<container_port> <image_name>`